This is the thirty-third in a series of reviews of the best dive resort locations around the world. In this post, the focus is Dominica.

 With the macro life, beautiful, diverse coral reef and lots of fish, there are many excellent photo opportunities.
 For information and reviews of diving cameras, including the Panasonic GH5 used in the above video, click here: Best Underwater Cameras Compared and Reviewed

 There are two regional airports on Dominica: Douglas-Charles Airport, previously called Melville Hall Airport, in the northeast, and Canefield Airport near Roseau.
 They handle flights from Puerto Rico and other Caribbean Airports.
-On Dominica there is a system of convenient and reasonably priced mini buses for transportation around and across the island.
+On Dominica, there is a system of convenient and reasonably priced minibusses for transportation around and across the island.

 Many of the available hotels are located in the Roseau area and start from $50/night on up.
 As for the diving, There are several dive shops, most of which are in the southwest area near Roseau.
-Anchorage Hotel also has an in house dive center.
-This website is a good source for the available options and can arrange booking: Dominica Resorts
+Anchorage Hotel also has an in-house dive center.
+This website is a good source for the available options and can arrange a booking: Dominica Resorts

 Dominica Things To Do (aside from scuba diving)

 The natural environment featuring volcanic activity is the main attraction, aside from diving.
-There are many waterfalls including Trafalgar Falls, Victoria Falls and Emerald Pool.
+There are many waterfalls including Trafalgar Falls, Victoria Falls, and Emerald Pool.
 Morne Trois Pitons National Park has the Boiling Lake.
-Geothermal springs, known as sulphur springs are available in many locations.
-Hiking into the mountains or along the coast line is popular.
+Geothermal springs, known as sulfur springs are available in many locations.
+Hiking into the mountains or along the coastline is popular.
 Of course cruises and beach and seaside activities including whale watching are awaiting.
 There are various tours, historic sites, botanical gardens, markets, restaurants and city activities in Roseau.
-Popular sports are cricket, netball, basketball, rugby, tennis and soccer.
+Popular sports are cricket, netball, basketball, rugby, tennis, and soccer.
 This list leaves out quite a few.
 Check out the video below.